Snacks for People with Dysphagia (IDDSI Style)

 Craving sugar, but cannot eat it?
 You can check out these snacks that are not loaded with sugar or the website EatRight by the Academy of Nutrition & Dietetics.
 Note: this blog will not be addressing nutrition or stress eating.

-With these crazy COVID-19 pandemic and election times, we may be seeking comfort from candy and snacks right about now!
+With these crazy COVID-19 pandemic and political times, we may be seeking comfort from candy and snacks right about now!

 BUT…